-The economics of solid state storage is being turned on its head thanks to the introduction of longer-lasting enterprise SSDs.
+Th issue of SSD drive life is coming to the fore – the economics of solid state storage is being turned on its head thanks to the introduction of longer-lasting enterprise SSDs.

 That’s the conclusion of Randy Kerns, senior strategist and analyst at storage analyst Evaluator Group.
 Kerns was talking at the Flash Forward solid state storage conference in London in June.
 He says that flash-based storage is becoming far more durable than was the case in the past, and as a result enterprise SSD vendors like SanDisk are beginning to offer guarantees of ten years or more for some of their products.

-"Dramatic Effect" of Enterprise SSDs
+“Dramatic Effect” Of Enterprise SSDs

 “When the lifespans of enterprise SSDs change, the effect is dramatic,” he said.
 “It affects not just the running costs but also migration, and it overlaps with all the other things built in to the total cost of ownership.
 So this is huge, and it overwhelms the price differential between spinning disk and flash.”